 To understand this, we should first try to analyse what happens when we are asleep.
 Our sleep is divided into various stages, ranging from light sleep to REM (Rapid Eye Movement) sleep, and then deep slumber.
 Throughout the duration of our sleep, we experience about 4 to 6 sleep-cycles, which include the different sleep stages.
 Dreams occur during the REM stage of sleep.

 Physical conditions like leg cramps, the need to urinate frequently, or being in an uncomfortable position can cause disruptions to the sleep cycle.
 As a result, you wake up in between a sleep cycle.
-If you were in REM sleep when you were awakened, your mind will vividly remember the images from your dream at that time.
+If you were in REM sleep when you were awakened, your mind would vividly remember the images from your dream at that time.
 This is why you usually recollect your dreams with more detail when you are pregnant, and it is not that you have never seen similar dreams before.

-Is it Normal to Have Disturbing Dreams During Pregnancy?
+Is It Normal to Have Disturbing Dreams During Pregnancy?

 If you are feeling disconcerted by your dreams, it may help to know that several pregnant women have vivid and disturbing dreams.
 Tore Nielson, a Canadian expert on the subject, suggests that this is a normal phase of pregnancy.
 Eccentric dreams are the result of raging hormones, physical exhaustion and an underlying feeling of anxiety about this new role in life.

 Also, by virtue of being so anxious all the time, the stress hormone cortisol rises during the night, increasing the chances for odd or unpleasant dreams.
 The phenomenon is so common, that studies dedicated to the subject even identify typical dream themes that pregnant women experience.
-The themes usually change over the course of the pregnancy, and can be as intriguing as giving birth to inanimate objects, or struggling to swim through wide oceans and pools.
+The themes usually change over the course of the pregnancy and can be as intriguing as giving birth to inanimate objects or struggling to swim through wide oceans and pools.